 Some of the families that were devastated by the loss of husbands, brothers, cousins, and uncles had to live in extreme poverty.

 - In earlier days, the people of Inishkea had a well-deserved reputation for piracy.
 Ships would be lured onto rocks by false navigation lights and then robbed of their cargoes.
-Coastguards were posted in the nineteenth century and the wrecking and piracy came to an end.
+Coastguards were posted in the 19th century and the wrecking and piracy came to an end.

-- According to the U.S. Bureau of Labor Statistics fishers and related fishing workers have the highest rate of fatalities of all occupations.
+- According to the U.S. Bureau of Labor Statistics, fishers and related fishing workers have the highest rate of fatalities of all occupations.
 Their death rate sits at 100 per 100,000.
 For comparison, police officers have a fatality rate of 12.9 per 100,000.

 - “Major Storm off the West Coast on October 28th 1927.”
 The Irish Meteorological Service, undated.

 - “New Book Tells of Tragic Night when 45 Men Died.”
 Lorna Siggins, Irish Times, March 11, 2002.

 - “1927 Drowning Tragedy: Inishkea and Lacken.”
 Goldenlangan.com, undated.